Get to know myRent with a quick overview video:

 Ending a fixed-term tenancy

-If you have a fixed-term tenancy neither the landlord or tenant can terminate the tenancy early.
+If you have a fixed-term tenancy, neither the landlord nor the tenant can terminate the tenancy early.
 Upon expiry, the tenancy continues as a periodic tenancy.

-If the landlord or tenant want to end a fixed-term agreement early then they can do so by mutual agreement but neither party can force the other.
-The landlord can charge the tenant a fee for ending the tenancy early but this can only be for actual and reasonable costs, like the cost to re-advertise the property.
+If the landlord or tenant wants to end a fixed-term agreement early, they can do so by mutual agreement, but neither party can force the other.
+The landlord can charge the tenant a fee for ending the tenancy early, but this can only be for actual and reasonable costs, like the cost to re-advertise the property.

 Ending a periodic tenancy

 A periodic tenancy is an agreement that has no fixed end date or a fixed term tenancy with an end date that is in the past.
-To end an agreement that is periodic or has become periodic the tenant needs to give 28 days' notice.
-If the landlord has a reason to terminate the tenancy (and such reason is listed in the RTA), then a 63-day or 90-day notice can be given.
-This is if the landlord has sold the property, the landlord or the landlord's family member is moving in or the property is normally used for employee accommodation and is needed again for that purpose.
+To end an agreement that is periodic or has become periodic the tenant needs to give 21 days' notice.

 Ending the tenancy via the Tenancy Tribunal